'Amazon Effect' Hits Retailers Around the Globe - Slashdot

 Nonsense.
 Retail jobs are unproductive and create no additional goods or services.
 The elimination of these jobs is good for the economy, since it frees up labor for productive work.
 Rising productivity not only raises living standards, it is the only thing that raises living standards.
 The common belief that it is a "bad thing" is ridiculous.

 Go visit a 3rd world country.
 You will see thousands of people sitting behind tables, or with some goods laid out on a blanket by the side of the road.
-In poor c
+In poor countries, far more people work in dead end retail jobs.
+So why aren't they rich if they are working so many hours?

 Which US stores are closing?
 (Score:2)